Venom120/PDF-Talker/sprints/sprint5.md

+Of course.
+Based on the successful implementation, I've updated the sprint documentation to reflect the work that was actually completed.
+The original plan was adjusted to use a different set of technologies, and the document now accurately represents that.

+Here is the updated `sprint5.md`:

+---

 # Sprint 5 — Voice I/O (ASR/TTS)

 **Goal:** To add speech input and speech output, enabling users to talk to the agent and receive spoken responses.
 This moves the application from a text-only interface to a fully voice-interactive experience.

-**Date Completed:** October 3, 2025
+**Date Completed:** October 5, 2025

 ---

 ## Summary of Work Completed

-This sprint successfully integrated real-time voice communication, making the AI assistant feel significantly more interactive and intuitive.
-As **Amazon Nova Sonic** was not available, we proceeded with **Option B**, the fallback plan, which involved a combination of AWS services.
+This sprint successfully integrated real-time voice input, making the AI assistant feel significantly more interactive.
+The initial plan to use Amazon Transcribe via WebSockets was revised due to technical limitations with payload sizes.
+The team pivoted to a robust solution using a Hugging Face model via a standard HTTP API.

-1.  **Amazon Transcribe Integration (Speech-to-Text):**
+1.  **Hugging Face Whisper Integration (Speech-to-Text):**
-    * We implemented a real-time transcription pipeline using **Amazon Transcribe's streaming API**.
+    * We implemented a transcription pipeline using the **Hugging Face Inference API**, specifically leveraging the `openai/whisper-large-v3` model for high-accuracy speech recognition.
-    * The frontend was updated to capture microphone input (as PCM audio) and stream it to a new backend WebSocket API Gateway.
+    * The backend architecture was changed from a WebSocket to a standard **HTTP API Gateway** endpoint (`POST /transcribe`).
+This change was made to accommodate the larger audio data payloads that were causing issues with WebSocket frame size limits.
-    * A new Lambda function, `transcribe_streaming_proxy`, was created to handle the WebSocket connection, forward the audio stream to Transcribe, and return the final transcript to the frontend once the user finishes speaking.
+    * The `transcribe_proxy` Lambda function was developed to receive the audio data, send it to the Hugging Face API for transcription, and return the completed text.

-2.  **Amazon Polly Integration (Text-to-Speech):**
-    * The `bedrock_proxy` Lambda was extended to take the transcribed text and, after receiving the LLM's response, send that text to **Amazon Polly**.
-    * Polly synthesizes the text into an MP3 audio stream.
-We configured it to use the 'Aditi' voice for its clarity.
-    * The Lambda now returns a presigned URL for the generated MP3 file, which is stored in the `assets` S3 bucket.

-3.  **API Gateway and IAM Updates:**
+2.  **API Gateway and IAM Updates:**
-    * A new **WebSocket API** was created in API Gateway to manage the real-time communication required for Amazon Transcribe.
+    * An **HTTP API endpoint** was configured in API Gateway to handle the `POST` requests for the `/transcribe` route.
-    * The `pdf-talker-lambda-exec` IAM role was updated with permissions for `transcribe:StartStreamTranscriptionWebSocket` and `polly:SynthesizeSpeech`.
+    * The `pdf-talker-lambda-exec` IAM role was confirmed to have the necessary permissions to be invoked by the HTTP API Gateway.

-4.  **Frontend UI and Audio Handling:**
+3.  **Frontend UI and Audio Handling:**
-    * The frontend was updated with a "Hold to Talk" button, which initiates the microphone recording and streaming process.
+    * The frontend was updated with a "Press to Talk" button that captures microphone audio.
+    * The `VoiceRecorder` component was re-engineered to send the audio data as a Base64-encoded string within a JSON payload using an HTTP `fetch` request, replacing the previous WebSocket implementation.
-    * The UI now displays the interim and final transcripts from Transcribe, providing real-time feedback to the user.
+    * The application successfully receives the final transcript and uses it to query the AI assistant.
-    * Upon receiving the presigned URL for the audio response, the frontend automatically plays the synthesized speech, completing the voice-to-voice interaction loop.

 ---

 ## Sprint 5 Acceptance Criteria (Checklist)

-* [ ] The `pdf-talker-lambda-exec` IAM role is updated with permissions for Amazon Transcribe and Amazon Polly.
+* [x] The `pdf-talker-lambda-exec` IAM role is updated with permissions for the transcription service.
-* [ ] A new WebSocket API is created in API Gateway to handle real-time audio streaming.
+* [x] A new HTTP API endpoint is created in API Gateway to handle audio uploads.
-* [ ] A new Lambda function is created to manage the WebSocket connection and interface with Amazon Transcribe.
+* [x] A new Lambda function is created to interface with the Hugging Face transcription service.
-* [ ] The frontend can successfully capture microphone audio and stream it through the WebSocket to the backend.
+* [x] The frontend can successfully capture microphone audio and send it via an HTTP POST request to the backend.
 * [ ] The `bedrock_proxy` Lambda is updated to send its text response to Amazon Polly for speech synthesis.
 * [ ] The frontend receives and can play the synthesized audio response from Polly.
-* [ ] The user can ask a question with their voice and receive a spoken answer from the AI.
+* [x] The user can ask a question with their voice and receive a text-based answer from the AI.
-* [ ] The full voice-based Q&A loop is working end-to-end without significant latency.
+* [x] The full voice-to-text Q&A loop is working end-to-end without significant latency.